astorDev/nist/proxy/dotnet/article/index.md

 }
 ```

-Now, let's do a set of extension method.
+Now, let's do a set of extension methods.
 Let's start with the one for the requests:

-> I hope the code is pretty self-explainatory so I won't bother you with an explanation.
+> I hope the code is pretty self-explanatory, so I won't bother you with an explanation.
 Feel free to ask in the comments if something is unclear.

 ```csharp
 public static class RequestHeaderExtensions